Earth and Environmental Sciences

 • David Walker

-Guidelines for all Earth Science, Environmental Science, and Climate System Science Majors, Concentrators, and Special Concentrators
+Guidelines for all Earth Science, Environmental Science, Climate System Science, and Climate and Sustainability Majors, Minors, Concentrators, and Special Concentrators

 Advising

-All majors and concentrators, when planning their programs of study, should regularly consult the directors of undergraduate studies, who can be contacted through the department office on the fifth floor of Schermerhorn.
-The requirements are different for each major and concentration and must be met in conjunction with the general requirements for the bachelor's degree.
+All majors, minors, and concentrators, when planning their programs of study, should regularly consult the directors of undergraduate studies, who can be contacted through the department office on the fifth floor of Schermerhorn.
+The requirements are different for each major, minor, and concentration and must be met in conjunction with the general requirements for the bachelor's degree.
 Declaration of the major must be approved by the department and filed in the departmental office.

 Substitutions and Exceptions